 Listen to recent sermons at Calvary.

 When you visit Calvary Episcopal Church, you will be our respected and welcomed guest.
-You will neither be singled out in an embarrassing way, asked to stand before the congregation, nor to come forward.
+You will neither be singled out in an embarrassing way, asked to stand before the congregation, nor be asked to come forward.
 We do ask that, along with all the other worshippers, you wear a nametag so that everyone may learn one another’s names.
 Nametags can be found on most flat surfaces around Calvary.
 We are a pretty informal place and address our clergy by their first names.

 Calvary has several videos on our YouTube channel that offer a glimpse into life at Calvary.